AndreasBrommund/cloud-native/README.md

 - Serverless
 - Managed Services

-### 10. Global scale out
+### 10. Global scale out and failover

 Run the application in multiple regions using geolocation routing in Route 53.
+Simulate the outage of a data center - thanks to your global presence your application is still available!

 #### Principles
 - Managed Services